Chelsea Counsel Co. Sells 2,990 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

 Insider Buying and Selling

-Amazon.com (NASDAQ:AMZN – Get Rating) last announced its quarterly earnings data on Thursday, April 27th.
-The e-commerce giant reported $0.31 EPS for the quarter, beating the consensus estimate of $0.22 by $0.09.
+Amazon.com (NASDAQ:AMZN – Get Rating) last issued its quarterly earnings data on Thursday, April 27th.
+The e-commerce giant reported $0.31 EPS for the quarter, topping the consensus estimate of $0.22 by $0.09.
 Amazon.com had a return on equity of 5.85% and a net margin of 0.82%.
-The firm had revenue of $127.36 billion for the quarter, compared to analyst estimates of $124.57 billion.
-During the same period in the prior year, the company earned $0.21 EPS.
-The company’s revenue was up 9.4% on a year-over-year basis.
-Sell-side analysts forecast that Amazon.com, Inc. will post 1.56 EPS for the current fiscal year.
+The company had revenue of $127.36 billion during the quarter, compared to analyst estimates of $124.57 billion.
+During the same quarter in the previous year, the company posted $0.21 earnings per share.
+Amazon.com’s revenue was up 9.4% compared to the same quarter last year.
+Equities analysts predict that Amazon.com, Inc. will post 1.56 EPS for the current fiscal year.

 Amazon.com Company Profile